 We are pleased to present the research outcomes and deliverables from the cutting-edge research being advanced by the T-GEx Fellows, Associates, and Corporate Associates of this initiative.
 Our aim is to help a broad range of participants—researchers from diverse fields and non-researchers alike—understand and appreciate the significance of this research.
 At the same time, we are also seeking advice for its future development.
-The theme of this research exhibition is “The Intersection of Research and Society.”
+The theme of this research exhibition is “The Intersections of Research and Society.”
 Research and education have traditionally developed primarily within an academic community.
 However, in today's complex and diversifying society, it is essential to connect these activities with broader societal domains to create new value.
 There is a strong and urgent need to incorporate societal challenges into research while simultaneously returning the outcomes to society.
 How should research connect with and walk alongside society to pioneer the future?
 This exhibition was conceived with this question as its starting point.For the special lecture, we are honored to welcome Professor Hiromi Yokoyama from the University of Tokyo, a leading researcher in Science and Technology in Society (STS) studies.
-She will speak on the trust in science, a crucial perspective for considering the intersection of research and society.
-Insights transcending disciplinary and institutional boundaries are sure to emerge.We hope this exhibition will both foster cross-disciplinary and cross-sectoral exchange and collaboration, and serve as an opportunity to reconsider the interaction between academic research and society.
+She will speak on the trust in science, a crucial perspective for considering the intersections of research and society.
+Insights transcending disciplinary and institutional boundaries are sure to emerge.We hope this exhibition will both foster cross-disciplinary and cross-sectoral exchange and collaboration, and serve as an opportunity to reconsider the interactions between academic research and society.

 Opening Remarks